Some links in this post may be affiliate links

 Family: Marantaceae

-Ctenanthe grow to a height of about 7 ft and they bear large, oval leaves usually about 1-2 ft long.
+Ctenanthe grow to a height of about 7 feet and the large, oval-shaped leaves are usually about 1-2 feet long.

 Ctenanthe lubbersiana, (Bamburanta),